Skip to content

 Optional: project-scoped hooks

-If you only want claudectl hooks in specific projects (not globally):
+If you only want claudectl hooks in specific projects (not globally), the --init legacy flag still works for hook-only installs:

 claudectl --init -s project